-Peer supporters are people with spinal cord injuries.
+Akson's peer supporters are people with spinal cord injuries or family members of people with SCI.
 They have knowledge and experience of what it is like to live with a disability, which is something that cannot be learnt from a book.
 It may be impossible for someone who is newly injured to believe that anyone has survived a similar situation.
 But they have.
 A spinal cord injury is a turning point that requires a complete rethinking of one’s life.

 Akson has had the sole responsibility for peer support activities for people with spinal cord injuries since 1 June 2015.
 These activities were previously carried out by the Finnish Association of People with Physical Disabilities.
 Akson ran the MOVE project in 2014-2016, which was funded by Raha-automaattiyhdistys (Finland’s Slot Machine Association); its objective was to develop peer support activities for people with spinal cord injuries.
 That project ended at the end of 2016, but the MOVE project is now part of Akson’s basic operations.